friflo/Friflo.Engine.ECS/README.md

 # ⏩ Examples

 This section contains two typical use cases when using an ECS.
-More examples describing use of various features are in the [friflo ECS - Documentation](https://friflo.gitbook.io/friflo.engine.ecs).
+More examples describing use of various features are at [friflo ECS - Documentation](https://friflo.gitbook.io/friflo.engine.ecs).

 ## **🚀 Hello World**